WillC33/heathglass.nvim/README.md

 ## Credits

-This theme was inspired by the [melange colorscheme](https://github.com/savq/melange-nvim) by savq, which introduced the brilliant principle of using warm colors for control flow and cool colors for data.
+This theme was inspired by the [melange colorscheme](https://github.com/savq/melange-nvim) by savq, which consciously introduced me to the brilliant principle of using warm colors for control flow and cool colors for data.
 The HeathGlass implementation builds on this foundation with a refined color palette focused on sea-green and lilac tones, creating a sophisticated and calming coding environment.

 ## License